 Pakhlava Azerbaijani

-Pick up a piece of pakhlava — a diamond of layered golden pastry, deeply-saturated with saffron-and-rose syrup, a whole almond pressed in the center.
-Bite: the crispy butter-saturated dough layers shatter, then the nut filling explodes with walnut-almond-hazelnut crunch and cardamom-rose perfume, then the saffron syrup floods with floral sweetness.
-The texture journey is unique — crispy-then-nutty-then-saturated-syrupy.
-Sip strong black Azerbaijani tea — the slight bitterness cuts through the intense sweetness.
+Pick up a piece of pakhlava — a diamond of layered golden pastry, deeply saturated with saffron-and-rose syrup, a walnut half pressed into the center.
+Bite: the butter-soaked dough layers shatter, then the nut filling explodes with walnut-almond-hazelnut crunch and cardamom-rose perfume, then the saffron syrup floods with floral sweetness.
+The texture journey is distinctive — crispy, then nutty, then saturated-syrupy.
+Sip strong black Azerbaijani tea; the slight bitterness cuts the intense sweetness.
 The dish that crowns every Azerbaijani celebration.

 Variations